The Surfaris: "Wipe Out"

 Wilson's energetic drum solo made "Wipe Out" one of the best-remembered instrumental songs of the period.
 "Wipe Out" is also remembered particularly for its introduction.
 Before the music starts, Berryhill's dad broke a board (imitating a breaking surf board) near the mic, followed by a maniacal laugh and the words "Wipe Out" spoken by band manager Dale Smallin.
-"Wipe Out" was written in the studio by the four original members (Berryhill, Connolly, Fuller, and Wilson).
-It was initially issued on the tiny DFS label in January 1963.
-It was reissued on the tiny Princess label (No. 50) in February 1963.
-It was picked up by Dot (45-16479) in April 1963, and later reissued as Dot 45-144 in April 1965.
+"Wipe Out" was written in the studio by the four original members (Berryhill, Connolly, Fuller, and Wilson), initially issued on the tiny DFS label in January 1963, reissued on the tiny Princess label (No. 50) in February 1963, picked up by Dot (45-16479) in April 1963, and later reissued as Dot 45-144 in April 1965.
 It sold over one million copies and was awarded a gold disc.

 Following the death of television personality Morton Downey, Jr., news reports and obituaries incorrectly credited him as the composer of "Wipe Out" (as well as The Chantays' "Pipeline").
 As of 2010, Downey's official website continued to make this claim but it has been changed to state he "also played major roles in the production of the hit surf music era songs 'Pipeline' and 'Wipeout'."